Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Other works

 Cavendish also published collections of Philosophical Letters (1664), orations, as in her collection entitled Orations (1662).
 Many of her works address such issues as natural philosophy, gender, power and manners.
 Cavendish's plays were never acted in her lifetime, but a number, including The Convent of Pleasure (1668) have been staged since.
+The Convent of Pleasure has recently become a staple of high school and university literature courses because of its feminism and Sapphic plot and character elements.
 Several of Cavendish's works have epistles, prefaces, prologues and epilogues in which she discusses her work, philosophy and ambition, while instructing the reader on how to read and respond to her writing.
 Her work has been alternately criticised and championed from its original publication to the present day.

 Critical reception

-Cavendish as a woman author who was willing to converse with men on natural philosophy and prone to a theatrical sense of dress, gained the nickname "Mad Madge", while many contemporaries lambasted her works for perceived eccentricity.
-Fellow scholar and Royal Society member Samuel Pepys once wrote of her as "a mad, conceited, ridiculous woman" after reading one of her biographies.
+Cavendish was an unorthodox and daring intellectual who received positive and negative commentary from her contemporaries.
+Negative comments can be found by the Royal Society member Samuel Pepys who once wrote of her as "a mad, conceited, ridiculous woman" though he was eager to read her work.
 Dorothy Osborne reflected in one published letter, after reading a book by the Duchess, that she was "sure there are soberer people in Bedlam."
-This seems to typify the impression the public seems to have had of her, though she had her admirers, Mildmay Fane, Earl of Westmorland, John Dryden, Kenelm Digby, Henry More were among them.
-Joseph Glanvill and Walter Charleton took her opinions seriously and offered her advice.
-Charles Lamb enjoyed her Sociable Letters and so much admired her biography of her husband that he called it a jewel "for which no casket is rich enough."
+After receiving copies of her work on natural philosophy, Henry More wrote to Anne Conway that Cavendish "may be secure from anyone giving her the trouble of a reply."
+She also had numerous admirers, Constantijn Huygens, Mildmay Fane, Earl of Westmorland, John Dryden, Kenelm Digby were among them.
+Joseph Glanvill and Walter Charleton corresponded with her and engaged with philosophy and science.
+After her death, her husband William Cavendish compiled a book of admiring letters, poems, and epitaphs by numerous people.
+In the nineteenth century Charles Lamb enjoyed her Sociable Letters and so much admired her biography of her husband that he called it a jewel "for which no casket is rich enough."
+James Fitzmaurice argues "Cavendish was viewed sympathetically by the English Romantic poets".

-On her scientific pursuits, she was belittled by the Royal Society, which excluded women from its ranks; Margaret Cavendish was the first female to be invited, and not until 1667 was she inducted as its first female member.
+Margaret Cavendish was the first person to develop an original theory of atomism in Britain.
+She was also the first woman to be invited to attend a session of the Royal Society.
 One member, John Evelyn, saw in Cavendish "a mighty pretender to learning, poetry, and philosophy".
-Another, Robert Boyle, took many of the experiments shown by Cavendish to be trifles, disparaging her tendency to measure things by "strangeness" and "prettiness", as opposed to "use".
 Yet her knowledge was recognised by some, such as the protofeminist Bathsua Makin: "The present Dutchess of New-Castle, by her own Genius, rather than any timely Instruction, over-tops many grave Gown-Men."
 She saw her exemplifying what women could become through education.
 New manuscript evidence also suggests she was read and taken seriously by at least some early Royal Society members, such as its secretary, Nehemiah Grew.